 Certain agreements relating to acquisitions provide for deferred purchase consideration payments at future dates.
 A liability is established at the time of the acquisition for these fixed payments.
 For obligations payable at a date greater than twelve months from the acquisition date, we apply a discount rate to calculate the present value of the obligations.
-As of December 31, 2023, we have accrued \$14.9 million in other current liabilities and \$6.8 million in other long-term liabilities, related to these deferred purchase consideration payments.
+As of December 31, 2024, we have accrued \$1.5 million in other current liabilities and \$11.8 million in other long-term liabilities and, as of December 31, 2023, we had accrued \$14.9 million in other current liabilities and \$6.8 million in other long-term liabilities, related to these deferred purchase consideration payments.

-We have contingent obligations related to acquisitions which are accounted for as business combinations.
+We have contingent obligations related to acquisitions which were accounted for as business combinations.
 Contingent consideration associated with business combinations is recorded at fair value at the time of the acquisition and reflected at current fair value for each subsequent reporting period thereafter until settled.
 We record these fair value changes in our statements of operations as selling, general and administrative expenses.
 The contingent consideration is generally subject to payout following the achievement of future performance targets and a portion is expected to be payable in the next twelve months.
-As of December 31, 2023, we have accrued \$83.9 million in other current liabilities and \$22.3 million in other long-term liabilities and, as of December 31, 2022, we had accrued \$22.6 million in other current liabilities and \$47.7 million in other long-term liabilities, representing the fair value of these estimated payments.
+As of December 31, 2024, we have accrued \$39.3 million in other current liabilities and \$9.0 million in other long-term liabilities and, as of December 31, 2023, we had accrued \$83.9 million in other current liabilities and \$22.3 million in other long-term liabilities, representing the fair value of these estimated payments.
 The last contingency period for which we have an outstanding contingent payment is for the period ending July 2049.
 See Note 7 - Fair Value Measurements for further discussion related to the valuation of these contingent payments.

-As of December 31, 2023 and 2022, we guaranteed the debt of third parties of approximately \$19.4 million and \$19.5 million, respectively, primarily related to maximum credit limits on employee and tour-related credit cards, obligations of a nonconsolidated affiliate and obligations under a venue management agreement.
+As of December 31, 2024 and 2023, we guaranteed the debt of third parties of approximately \$19.4 million and \$19.4 million, respectively, primarily related to maximum credit limits on employee and tour-related credit cards and obligations under a venue management agreement.